AlJohri/google-calendar-particle-bridge/README.md

-# Google Calendar SparkCore Bridge
+# Google Calendar Particle Bridge

-Streams the current event on all Google Calendar's associated with one account to a SparkCore.
+Streams the current event on all Google Calendar's associated with one account to any Particle device (Photon, Electron, etc.).

 ## Setup
 ```